-Discover Cube Celebrates The Return Of Science!
-Orange Country and Los Angeles Locations Reopen May 28, 2021
+Discovery Cube Celebrates The Return Of Science!
+Orange County and Los Angeles Locations Reopen May 28, 2021

 Come 'ReDiscover' All the Fun of Science with New Campus Renovations, New STEM Exhibits and Interactive Science Activities